quicwg/load-balancers/draft-duke-quic-load-balancers.md

 ## Simplicity

-   QUIC is intended to provide unlinkability across connection migration, but servers are under no obligation to provide connection IDs, or IDs that effectively prevent linkability.
+   QUIC is intended to provide unlinkability across connection migration, but servers are under no obligation to provide additional connection IDs that effectively prevent linkability.
 If the coordination scheme is too difficult to implement, servers behind load balancers using connection IDs for routing will use trivially linkable connection IDs.
 Clients will therefore be forced choose